I speak to you on Boxing Day, from a chilly Warragul. It's a lovely morning but it is only 8d outside which is not exactly hot for late December.

 | Boxing Day Morning view |

 I realised on Christmas Eve that I was out of milk and I needed wine for the evening and a few bits and pieces.
-I had noticed that the trams heading to The District were quite full.
+I had intended to go to the large Woolworths and to Dan Murphy's on the Newquay side of the water but noticed that the trams heading to The District were quite full.
 There didn't seem to be quite so many people on Bourke Street.
-So I went to my local supermarket and wine shop, which were busy but not absolutely crammed.
+So I went to my local, slightly smaller Woolworths and wine shop, which were busy but not absolutely crammed and had what I needed.

 Lindsey, Ian, Wendy, Freyja and Simon came round in the evening for a Christmas Eve party

 We had breakfast and a present swap and then we headed for a wander around the zoo.
-The orangutans had proper Christmas presents hidden in the straw and leaves in their living space and they were having a fabulous time digging through looking for Christmas parcels, then ripping the paper off and eating the contents which were flowers and fruit and other tasty Christmas snacks.
+The orangutans had proper, wrapped Christmas presents hidden in the straw and branches in their living space and they were having a fabulous time digging through looking for Christmas parcels, then ripping the paper off and eating the contents which were flowers and fruit and other tasty Christmas snacks.

 No comments: